vivirenremoto/squat_captcha/README.md

 This captcha forces you to do 10 squats to continue.

-The demo works with chrome/firefox, desktop environment and also a webcam.
+This demo works with chrome/firefox, desktop environment and also a webcam.

 ## Demo